GamePalsDoinCode/scrumsistant/README.md

     * [Install redis](https://redis.io/topics/quickstart) and, if you're feeling fancy, make it a ["proper service"](https://gist.github.com/hackedunit/a53f0b5376b3772d278078f686b04d38).
         * **Windows note:** I executed the installation commands from the first link in WSL, but now I can only run redis in Ubuntu.
 This is fine for me but perhaps you would like to find a better solution.
 Please do!
     * Start the redis server locally
+* **Postgres And Migrations**
+   * Figure out how to install postgres on your system
+   * Make a db and configure the postgres related local settings as shown below
+   * From `backend` run `alembic upgrade head` - this will run the existing migrations
+   * To make a new migration, make changes to the db_schema.py file and run `alembic revision --autogenerate -m 'message about the change'`.
+Then examine the generated file (the command will print out where it is), and if good, commit it.
+Be sure to then run the upgrade command to apply it!
 * **Local Settings**
     * Create a `backend/local_settings.py` file, and populate it like so:
     ```python